-Students may count some of the credits in their degree toward a certificate, up to one-half the credits for the certificate.
+Students may double count up to one-half of the credits needed for a certificate from their degree credits.
 Admission to a certificate program requires a separate application.
 Students may apply for admission to a certificate after their first semester in their graduate program.
 A decision on admission will be made after a student’s first semester grades become available.

 Learn more about Rackham Graduate Certificate Programs and view a full list of available certificates:

-Below are Graduate Certificates run by Taubman College:
+Below are Graduate Certificates administered by Taubman College:

 Graduate Certificate in Real Estate Development

 The Graduate Certificate in Real Estate Development offers graduate students in many fields the opportunity to supplement their major areas of study with broad knowledge about making substantially better metropolitan developments.
 The program is also a stand-alone certificate for those full-time and part-time students who want to focus only on real estate development.
 The program aims to guide students in integrating disciplines that shape the built environment and enhance the quality of life for all people while conserving the natural environment.
 Upon graduation, students are professionals equipped to become the place-makers of the next generation.